n00b-Cooder/Cyber-Kith-Ctf4/README.md

 ```
 https://www.mediafire.com/file/gebma4k5p3l0xok/FLAG.png/file
 ```
-## step2 : After decoding the image you would need a password for password decode the file password.txt or wget using given below link.
+## step2 : After decoding the image you would need a password ; for password you need to decode the file password.txt in this repo or wget using given below link.
 ```
 wget https://github.com/n00b-Cooder/Cyber-Kith-Ctf4/blob/main/password.txt
 ```